 The would-be rapist dove for the plug in the wall, sliding off the bed headfirst.
 I jumped off the bed and had to step over him to get to the door.

 He grabbed my ankle and said, “Oh baby suck me off.”
-(That makes me chuckle now because I was nowhere near his penis, and wasn’t about to stop my escape act to give him a blow job).
+(That makes me chuckle now because I was nowhere near his privates, and wasn’t about to stop my escape act to do what he wanted).